MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 **Note:** You can only delete image files that you have previously uploaded to Misty.
 You cannot remove Misty's default system image files.

-Arguments:
+Arguments
 * FileName (string) - The name of the file to delete, including its file type extension.

-Returns:
+Returns
-* Success (boolean) - Returns true if there are no errors related to this call.
-Otherwise, false.
+* Success (boolean) - Returns `true` if there are no errors related to this call.
+Otherwise, `false`.

 ## Audio